- Skip Ahead to

 To access and manage a board project's custom fields:

-- Toggle the button to the right to enable a custom field.
+- Click on + Add custom field or toggle the button to the right to enable a custom field.
 Blue indicates it's enabled

 View custom fields on a board project

-To view a task’s custom fields, click any card on your board project to reveal its task details.
+To view a task’s custom fields, click any task on your board project to reveal its task details.

-You can search for tasks in specific columns of board projects using the Advanced Search tool.
+You can search for tasks in specific sections of board projects using the advanced search tool.

-- Click on the arrow icon next to the board project and select a column
+- Click on the arrow icon next to the board project and select a section

 - Click Search